The all-Italian dilemma of toxic tourism

 Pull for the economy and poison for culture?

-Two days ago a video shot on the Strada della Forra at Lake Garda, one of the most beautiful scenic road routes in the world, went viral, completely paralyzed by two rows of cars going in opposite directions.
-It is a video that speaks well of Italy's problem with the phenomenon of mass tourism, which can be summed up, in short, in the concept of "too many people and too little space."
-The debate on the commodification of the beauty of our country has become central in recent days, with the arrival of the summer season and the arrival of the hordes of tourists initiated after the already legendary fiasco of the Open to Meraviglia campaign, but especially after the news that the mayor of Portofino has banned with fines the assemblages of tourists in the alleys of the Ligurian village, which have become impassable.
+Last year, a video shot on the Strada della Forra at Lake Garda, one of the most beautiful scenic roads in the world, went viral, showing it completely paralyzed by two lines of cars going in opposite directions.
+A video that clearly illustrates Italy's problem with the phenomenon of mass tourism, which can be summed up in the concept of "too many people and too little space".
+The debate on the commodification of the beauties of our and many other countries has become central in the past year.
+From Spain to the Cyclades, local administrations are trying to create measures to withstand mass tourism.
+In Santorini, a limit on the number of tourists allowed to visit the island each day, now at its breaking point, was announced; last Thursday, Venice imposed a ban on tourist groups larger than twenty-five people while graffiti reading "Tourists go home" appeared on its streets; in Florence, Mayor Funaro is trying to solve the tangle of how to make the city livable and curb the proliferation of AirBnbs without causing economic losses to those who make a living from tourism.
 It is a real dilemma.
-Italy depends on tourism but Italians hate tourists: already for a long time Venice has ceased to be a real city, turning into a kind of Renaissance theme park, while in Florence a citizen who wanted to visit the Gallerie dell'Accademia would have to stand in line for something like two hours on any given day.
-Things are no better in Rome, with the scenic Trevi Fountain now hidden by a human carpet constantly crowding every free inch of the square in front of it.
+Italy depends on tourism but Italians hate tourists: Venice has long since ceased to be a real city, transforming into a sort of Renaissance theme park, while in Florence a citizen wanting to visit the Gallerie dell'Accademia would have to wait in line for about two hours on any given day.
+Things are no better in Rome, with the scenic Trevi Fountain now hidden by a human carpet that constantly crowds every free inch of the square in front of it.

 @alannaparrish Let’s go to Cinque terre said everyone #summer2022 #italiansummer #europeansummer #summervibes #italysummer #travellife #discoveritaly #cinqueterre Running Up That Hill (A Deal With God) - Kate Bush

-Mass tourism, like any form of mainstream culture, certainly brings business - but it also brings degradation and emptiness, commodification and mortification.
-Lately then, a video format called "Instagram vs. Reality" has been spreading on social media, showing first the perfect photos in classic influencer poses (if you don't know what they are, you are probably the first to take them without realizing it) and then the behind-the-scenes video of the photo, devoid of color correction, crowded with dozens of other presences who are taking similar photos disfiguring a scenario now devoid of romance or intimacy.
-Almost as if those same Millennials who kicked off the culture of Instagram-friendly travel and low-cost flying, now in their thirties, are realizing the flaws in a mystified and mystifying narrative that not only deftly edits out the less pleasant sides of certain locations, but also poisons their charm altogether, turning places of history and culture into the backdrop for selfies that will end up buried in the photo galleries of their smartphones.
-One example out of all?
-The Tower of Pisa - whose original function as a bell tower is ignored by many.
-But also Florence's Ponte Vecchio, Pompeii, Capri's Piazzetta, Trinità de' Monti, Taormina, the San Gregorio Armeno complex and Naples' Quartieri Spagnoli are places that Italians themselves avoid because they are now strangled by a toxic tourist presence - in the absence of which, however, many small economic ecosystems would collapse.
+Mass tourism, like any form of mainstream culture, certainly brings business – but it also brings degradation and emptiness, commodification and mortification.
+Recently, a video format called "Instagram vs. Reality" has spread on social media, showing first the perfect photos in classic influencer poses (if you don't know what they are, you are probably the first to take them without realizing it) and then the behind-the-scenes video of the photo, without color correction, crowded with dozens of other people taking similar photos, spoiling a scene now devoid of romance or intimacy.
+Almost as if the same Millennials who initiated the Instagram-friendly travel culture and low-cost flights, now reaching their thirties, are realizing the flaws of a mystified and mystifying narrative that not only skillfully edits out the less pleasant aspects of certain locations but completely poisons their charm, transforming places of history and culture into the background for selfies that will end up buried in the photo galleries of their smartphones.
+An example of all?
+The Leaning Tower of Pisa – whose original function as a bell tower is unknown to many.
+But also the Ponte Vecchio in Florence, Pompeii, the Piazzetta in Capri, Trinità de’ Monti, Taormina, the San Gregorio Armeno complex, and the Spanish Quarters of Naples are places that Italians themselves avoid because they are now choked by a toxic tourist presence – in the absence of which, however, many small economic ecosystems would collapse.

-The reason for this co-dependence is that mass tourism has gone from supporting the local economy to deforming it, until the local economies themselves have adapted to exist according to the needs of tourism.
-The result is the depopulation of these same places: as of today almost half of the beds in Venice are dedicated to tourists and Portofino has just over 300 residents not counting those who have residency there without living there while a recent estimate speaks of more than 10,000 apartments available on AirBnB in Florence alone.
-Just last year, the mayors of Florence, Bologna and Bergamo put forward legislative proposals to save historic centers taken hostage by hit-and-run tourism while this month Confedilizia and 12 other real estate organizations proposed a five-point document to the Ministry of Tourism to regulate the short tourist rental market while aldermen from 11 of Italy's most important cities meeting in Bologna proposed limiting the number of houses for rent to tourists, to avoid the concentration of rentals in the hands of individuals or associations, and to give municipalities a greater degree of freedom in the management of permits - all areas where deep regulatory gaps exist.
-Beyond economic and livability factors there are also considerations of the sustainability of mass tourism, which is now believed to be responsible for 8 percent of global annual carbon dioxide emissions.
-Planes, cars, hotels, and resorts are real devourers of energy and resources as well as the culprits of many emissions, which have been thought to be cut by a tax on kerosene, or aircraft fuel, which could limit consumption but also make tourism an elite industry.
+The reason for this co-dependence is that mass tourism has gone from supporting the local economy to deforming it, to the point that the local economies themselves have adapted to exist in function of the needs of tourism.
+The result is the depopulation of these same places: today, almost half of the beds in Venice are dedicated to tourists, and Portofino has just over 300 residents, not counting those who are registered there without living there, while a recent estimate talks of more than 10,000 apartments available on AirBnB in Florence alone.
+This year, Florence has been a real administrative battleground where a tug-of-war has been played out between the local administration trying to discourage the transformation of the city center into an open-air hotel, property owners demanding greater protections in cases of non-payment for regular rentals, and courts overturning what mayors and councilors have done the next day.
+Some suggest, as the only palliative, the establishment of a tourist tax, which, however, is only a band-aid for a problem that has rewritten the very identity of the Tuscan capital.
+Beyond the economic and livability factors, there are also considerations about the sustainability of mass tourism, which is now considered responsible for 8% of annual global carbon dioxide emissions.
+Planes, cars, hotels, and tourist resorts are real energy and resource guzzlers as well as responsible for numerous emissions that have been thought to be cut with a tax on kerosene, the fuel for planes, which could limit consumption but also make tourism an elite industry.

-Obviously, it is unthinkable to regulate who can and cannot visit mass tourism destinations, or to create limitations based on access prices, thus making these locations elitist.
-One possible idea, with complex implementation, is to redefine the very role of tourists by transforming casual consumers into conscious consumers.
-The attempt has been made in Milan by James Bradburne, director of the Pinacoteca di Brera, who has replaced museum tickets with subscription cards that allow visitors to return to the museum within three months of purchase with the idea of creating an actively involved community and a more contemplative type of fruition.
-Some doubts remain about its implementation: first, because there is no price distinction between the new subscription and the old ticket and therefore the tourist does not feel any real difference; second, because on the Pinacoteca website it says both that the subscription must be done online and that one can buy the ticket on site creating some ambiguity.
-Be that as it may, the concept proposed by Bradburne is perhaps the most interesting and least obvious compared to the more intuitive but often belated solutions of high surveillance - which always comes after the damage has been done.
-Always the Brera museum director, however, has spent many years exposing the problem.
-In June 2021, talking with Apollo Magazine, used harsh but true words: «Mass tourism was a mistake that created a fragile economy, peaks in visiting, cultural participation that was very trivial and superficial.
-It turned Italy from a nation of creative designers to a nation of winemakers and restaurant waiters».
+Obviously, it is not conceivable to regulate who can and cannot visit mass tourism destinations, nor to create limitations based on access prices, thus making these locations elitist.
+A possible idea, with complex implementation, is to redefine the very role of tourists by transforming casual consumers into conscious consumers.
+This attempt was made in Milan by James Bradburne, director of the Pinacoteca di Brera, who replaced museum tickets with subscription cards that allow visitors to return to the museum in the three months following the purchase with the idea of creating an actively involved community and a more contemplative type of enjoyment.
+Some doubts remain about its implementation: firstly, because there is no price difference between the new subscription and the old ticket, so the tourist does not perceive any real difference, and secondly, because the Pinacoteca's website states that the subscription must be made online, yet the ticket can also be purchased on-site, creating some ambiguity.
+Nevertheless, the concept proposed by Bradburne is perhaps the most interesting and least obvious compared to the more intuitive but often belated solutions of heightened surveillance – which always arrives after the damage has been done.
+However, the director of the Brera museum has spent many years denouncing the problem.
+In June 2021, speaking with Apollo Magazine, he used very harsh but true words: "Mass tourism was a mistake that created a fragile economy, peaks of visits, very banal and superficial cultural participation.
+It has transformed Italy from a nation of creative designers into a nation of winemakers and restaurant waiters."